-The Judicial Automation Department is tasked with developing and maintaining case management systems and other software applications for courts and administrative staff within the Unified Judicial System.
+The Administrative Office of Pennsylvania Courts Judicial Automation Department is tasked with developing and maintaining case management systems and other software applications for courts and administrative staff within the Unified Judicial System.
 The data the department's systems generate is used widely by a variety of state and local agencies to help them make informed policy decisions, foster public safety and be transparent.

 Among the programs operated by the Judicial Automation Department are the Pennsylvania Appellate Court Case Management System (PACMS), an integrated system that serves the Supreme, Superior and Commonwealth Courts and a related eFiling system, PACFILE, that is currently being piloted in the Supreme Court.
 Other systems provided by the department are the Common Pleas Case Management System (CPCMS), a statewide criminal and dependency trial court docketing, case management and accounting system; and the Magisterial District Judge System (MDJS).